Gurdeep Pandher: Dancing Bhangra and Remaining Positive During the COVID-19 Pandemic

 Amid the 2020 Pandemic, Gurdeep began to offer accessible, Pay-What-You-Can, virtual Bhangra lessons.
 That year, over 5000 students joined the online classes during the worldwide lockdowns.
 As schools and learning facilities began to close and shut down, students and teachers relied on Gurdeep's videos for online, at-home learning.
 CBC went on to feature Gurdeep's lessons in an article.
 Using the virtual classes as a platform, Gurdeep raised funds for both COVID-19 relief and Mental Health research.
 These efforts resulted in appearances in publications from Air Canada's enRoute Magazine, the Bank of Montreal, and the International Paralympic Committee.
 BC's TransLink also collaborated with Gurdeep to create a Bhangra positivity video that promotes wearing masks while using the Skytrain and Transit services.
 In addition to these appearances, the Government of Canada requested Gurdeep Pandher, among other prominent Canadians, to make a Bhangra video to celebrate Canada Day 2020.
 Later that year, CBC Q's Tom Power featured Gurdeep Pandher on CBC Television in a talk show called What're You At? with Tom Power.

 Gurdeep worked to produce and post one Bhangra dance video per day during the COVID-19 pandemic.
 His user engagement and total views grew rapidly as an increased number of people across Canada and throughout the world started watching his videos and social media posts.
 As COVID-19 restrictions grew tighter, many important events were cancelled.
-However, Gurdeeps audience found motivation and gained positivity through watching his daily videos.
+However, Gurdeep's audience found motivation and gained positivity through watching his daily videos.
 Gurdeep received many messages from individuals feeling an amplified amount of stress and loneliness due to the pandemic.
 The messages indicated that his community had felt uplifted and optimistic thanks to Gurdeep's work.
 On March 1, 2021, Gurdeep received his first COVID-19 vaccine.
 After receiving the vaccination, he visited a frozen lake in the Yukon and recorded a Bhangra dance video, which went viral.